 Third-Party App Access Controls

-Due to recent changes from Google it is vital for you as an admin to whitelist Kami so your users have access.
+Due to recent changes from Google it is vital for you as an admin to allow Kami so your users have access.

 Updated over a week ago

-This article covers each step you need to take to avoid disruption from the recent upcoming changes from Google.
+This article covers each step you need to take to avoid disruption from Google's recent changes.

 Due to a recent change regarding the authorization and approval of 3rd party apps for the Google Workspace for Education, there are essential steps you need to follow to enable students to log into Kami with their school-issued Google accounts.
 This change will apply to all users under the age of 18 from October 23rd, 2023.
-After that time, students cannot log into Kami with their Google account unless the steps below are followed.
+After that time, students cannot log into Kami with their Google account unless they follow the steps below.

-We'll walk through the steps for confirming Kami as an approved app for students.
+We'll walk through the steps to confirm Kami as an approved app for students.
 Please note this is a separate requirement from rolling out the Kami extension and the other Kami Network Requirements.

 Before we apply the authorization changes, we must ensure the API settings are as they should be.
 Please follow these steps and ensure everything is as seen in these screenshots.

-4. Set this to the permission that best suits your Organizations Policy
+Set this to the permission that best suits your organization's Policy.

 Once you select that, look for the Kami app and hover over to the right to see a Configure access option.

-📌 If you can't see the Kami App under Apps Pending Review, it might already be under the Configured Apps.
+πŸ” If you can't see the Kami App under Apps Pending Review, it might already be under the Configured Apps.
 Please check it there and make sure the app is configured as Trusted.
+You will likely see multiple Kami entries due to different scopes.
+Please configure all of them to be Trusted.

 Once you select Confirm access settings, the parental consent form will pop up.
 Once you've finished reading through that, select Confirm.